cryptarbitrage-code/historical-volatility-calculations/README.md

 ## Pricing data formats
 This program was designed using csv files that contain daily price data from yahoo finance, like the ones that can be downloaded here for example: https://finance.yahoo.com/quote/BTC-USD/history/

 As dataframes are used, any csv that has the same column headings should work.
-The column headings used are: High, Low, Open, Close
+The column headings used are: Date, High, Low, Open, Close